dora-team/fourkeys/METRICS.md

 ### Calculating the bucket ###
 ![Image of chart from the Four Keys dashboard, showing the change failure rate.](images/change_fail_rate.png)

+We remove the daily aggregation and bucket according to DORA research.

 ```sql
 SELECT
 CASE WHEN change_fail_rate <= .15 then "0-15%"